 You don’t have to be a Dad to eat these.
 I will turn a blind eye if you decide to indulge regardless.
 I mean who could blame you?
 And, if you are unfortunate enough to have to share with any kiddos (you could always hide them until after dark to avoid sharing) or you can’t handle the booze, then feel free to omit the rum and just use water instead to make them alcohol free.

-These Baked Banana Puddings freeze brilliantly.
+Each little Sticky Banana Date Pudding freezes brilliantly.
 Just keep them in their tins and wrap them well in cling wrap or pop into a freezer bag or freezable sealed container.
 When you want to eat them you can bake them straight from the freezer.
 They take about 30 minutes on 350°F to cook through.
 If they aren’t frozen they only take about 15 minutes to heat through.
 The rum caramel sauce will keep for up to 10 days in a sealed container in the fridge.
 Warm it gently prior to serving.
 I haven’t actually tried freezing it as it never lasts long enough to try, but I am sure it would be ok too.

-If you happen to have any rum caramel sauce leftover (I personally never have that problem), then it would be amazing with pancakes or waffles or just drizzled over ice-cream or baked bananas.
+If you happen to have any rum caramel sauce leftover (I personally never have that problem), then it would be amazing with my Vegan Sweet Potato Pancakes or my Vegan Pancakes for One, or just drizzled over ice-cream or baked bananas.
 It would probably also be great on oatmeal….boozy oatmeal….now there’s a thought……

 If you try this recipe, let me know!
 Leave a comment, rate it (once you’ve tried it) and take a picture and tag it #avirtualvegan on Instagram.
 I would love to see how your puddings turn out!

 - 2 medium bananas , mashed with a fork